Importance of Machine Learning in agriculture: main applications

 Top application of machine learning in agriculture

 The advent of IoT and other technologies has created a breeding ground for real-time monitoring.
-Machine learning applications in agriculture rely on real-time data to deliver exponential gains for farmers.
+Agriculture machine learning applications in agriculture rely on real-time data to deliver exponential gains for farmers.
 AI and machine learning prove to be strong catalysts driving 24/7 security of remote facilities, better yields, and pesticide effectiveness.
 Yet, smart machine learning solutions don’t end there.

 Crop management is a huge layer of pre-harvesting activities that is responsible for future yields.
 However, this is one of the most challenging stages of the agricultural lifecycle.
 Increased frequency of drought, higher temperatures, unpredictable wetting, and drying cycles can influence crop resistance.
 Therefore, machine learning development is widely leveraged to amplify this stage.